-Tip: To make the Non Critical column appear on the Outlets page.
-See Outlets (on page 168) or Available Data of the Outlets Overview Page (on page 171).
+Tip: To make the Non Critical column appear when the load shedding mode is not activated yet.
+See Outlets (on page 167) or Available Data of the Outlets Overview Page (on page 171).

 To exit from the load shedding mode: